Ableton/ableton.github.io/linkkit/index.md

 needed to pull in the C++ standard library.

 If you are using Xcode 11 you can use `LinkKit.xcframework` instead of adding `libABLLink.a` and the include path. `LinkKit.xcframework` supports Mac Catalyst.

+In case your app supports localization, add `LinkKitResources.bundle` to "Copy Bundle Resources" in the "Build Phases" section of the target settings in Xcode.

 ### User Interface Guidelines